 IFS2020 provides for annual action plans, which are developed by the IFS2020 public sector High Level Implementation Committee and agreed by Government.
 Progress with implementation is monitored regularly, and published on a quarterly basis (see below).

 The current action plan for 2018 is available here: IFS2020 Action Plan 2018

 Further information on the IFS2020 Action Plan 2018 is available here.

 The third annual European Financial Forum (EFF) took place on Wednesday, January 31st 2018 in Dublin Castle.
 EFF 2018 brought together international and Irish industry leaders, policy makers, regulators and subject matter experts to explore the various forces – political, social, economic and technological that are shaping the global financial services industry.
 Further information on the event is available here.

 Implementation of the Strategy and the annual Action Plan is driven by a public sector High Level Implementation Committee (HLIC).
 The HLIC meets on a quarterly basis as a standalone committee.
 It also meets as the IFS2020 Joint Committee on a quarterly basis with the Industry Advisory Committee (IAC).
 The IAC is composed of representatives of leading Irish and international IFS companies from a broad range of financial services sub-sectors with diverse experience and perspectives.
 The term of reference of the committees are published below.

 The public sector HLIC reports quarterly on progress.
 This reflects the importance of the International Financial Services sector to the Irish economy and the priority placed by Government on its growth and development.
 The quarterly progress reports are also published below.

 Current HLIC Membership

-- Michael D’Arcy T.D., Chairperson, Minister of State for Financial Services, at the Department of Finance
+- Michael D’Arcy T.D., Chairperson, Minister of State for Financial Services, Department of Finance

 - Martin Fraser, Secretary General, Department of the Taoiseach